AhmedBineuro/TICTACTOE_IN_C/README.md

 # TICTACTOE_IN_C
 Just a small implementation of Tictactoe in c as a practice!
-Currently it is two players only but will be adding a simple AI!
+Currently it is two players and a simple AI with 4 difficulty levels, ENJOY!!
+#### Will optimize Later just want to get something working